ClaraML96/ClaraML96.github.io/index.markdown

 </div>

 For New years eve (the yellow line) we can following:
-* A dramatic spike from 11 PM to 1 AM, as revellers flood into Midtown to secure a view of the countdown.
+* A dramatic spike in ridership from 11 PM to 1 AM, as revelers flood into Midtown to secure a view of the countdown.
 * Late-night services (1–3 AM) experience ridership surges up to 2.5× higher than a typical Saturday night.
 * The 1, 2, N, Q, R, and A/C/E lines show the heaviest traffic during this window, especially near Times Square and Columbus Circle.